vladyslav-pauk/grad-stats/README.md

 ## Overview

-The Grad Stats is a React application designed to provide an interactive interface for exploring and analyzing data related to graduate programs.
+The Grad Stats is a web application designed to provide an interactive interface for exploring and analyzing graduate program data.
 It allows users to search for universities, view detailed statistics on student data, and gain insights into various programs.

 ## Features